ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ### Inputs

-Once you have your outcomes in the logic model it’s good to start thinking about the resources (inputs in the sample logic model) that you have available to reach that outcome.
+Once you have your outcomes in the logic model, it’s good to start thinking about the resources (inputs in the sample logic model) that you have available to reach that outcome.
 Do you have funds?
 Do you have staff or space?
 Are there volunteers or mentors available to help you reach the outcome?
 What partnerships do you have in place?
 What materials do you have available?
 That is the information that you put in the resources.
 Keep in mind that you want to think about the resources specifically within the context of the outcomes you are working towards.
 These are not resources in general.
-Focus on resources that support your outcome.
+Focus on resources that support your outcomes.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/b99NHYOuOwc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>